 Bldg.
 No. No. Location Description

+CONSTRUCTION REQUIREMENTS

+General.
+The IEPA’s "State of Illinois Demolition/Renovation/Asbestos Project Notification Form” shall be submitted and a copy sent to the Engineer.
+It shall be updated if there is a change in the start and/or finish date or if the quantity of asbestos changes by more than 20 percent.

+Asbestos abatement work shall be performed by an IDPH licensed Contractor prequalified with the Illinois Capital Development Board who has an on-site supervisor licensed by IDPH and employs workers licensed by IDPH.
+This work shall be completed according to the requirements of the U.S. Environmental Protection Agency (USEPA), IEPA, OSHA, and local regulatory agencies.

-Discontinuance of Utilities: The Contractor shall arrange for the discontinuance of all utility services and the removal of the metering devices that serve the building(s) according to the respective requirements and regulations of the City, County, or utility companies involved.
-The Contractor shall disconnect and seal, in an approved manner, all service outlets that serve any building(s) he/she is to remove.
+Discontinuance of Utilities.
+The Contractor shall arrange for the discontinuance of all utility services and the removal of the metering devices that serve the building(s) according to the respective requirements and regulations of the city, county, or utility companies involved.
+The Contractor shall disconnect and seal the service outlets.

-Signs: Immediately upon execution of the contract and prior to the wrecking of any structures, the Contractor shall be required to paint or stencil, in contrasting colors of an oil base paint, on all four sides of each residence and two opposite sides of other structures, the following sign:
+Posting.
+Upon execution of the contract and prior to the removal of any buildings, the Contractor shall paint or stencil, in contrasting colors of an oil base paint, on all sides of each building or structure, the following posting:

-PROPERTY ACQUIRED FOR

-HIGHWAY CONSTRUCTION

-TO BE DEMOLISHED BY THE
+NO TRESPASSING

-VANDALS WILL BE PROSECUTED
+VIOLATORS WILL BE PROSECUTED

-The signs shall be positioned in a prominent location on the structure so that they can be easily seen and read and at a sufficient height to prevent defacing.
-The Contractor shall not paint signs nor start demolition of any building(s) prior to the time that the State becomes the owner of the respective building(s).
+The postings shall be positioned prominently on the structure(s) so they can be easily read and at a sufficient height to prevent defacing.